Prepositions of Time - ESL EFL Activities, Games, Worksheets and Lessons

 EFL EFL Writing and Speaking Activity - Elementary - 25 Minutes

 In this supplementary worksheet, students practice prepositions of time.
-Students start off by putting time expressions into their correct column: 'in', 'on', 'at' or 'no preposition'.
+Each student is handed a copy of the worksheet.
+Students start off by putting time expressions into their correct column on their worksheet: in, on, at or no preposition.
 Then they complete a set of rules for using the prepositions.
 After that, students test each other in pairs.
 One student turns over their worksheet.
 The other student then reads a time expression and their partner tries to guess the correct preposition.
 After 14 prepositions, they swap roles.

 Time Prepositions.PDF Exclusive